The Queen's Shoulders

 How a local woman came to feature on one of the most iconic images of the 20th century.

-In 1964 Her Majesty Queen Elizabeth II sat for Staffordshire artist Arnold Machin, as he modelled his clay cameo his iconic postage stamp image.
+In 1964 Her Majesty Queen Elizabeth II sat for Staffordshire artist Arnold Machin, as he modelled the clay cameo for his iconic postage stamp image.
 However, Machin only sculpted the Queen’s head, and the Palace decided it needed something extra - shoulders!
 Machin asked a young Stoke-on-Trent woman, Angela, to sit for him as he modelled the monarch’s shoulders.
 Angela remained in the area, becoming a teacher and raising her family in the Staffordshire Moorlands.
 She was involved in local theatre groups and choirs throughout her life.

 You’ll never look at a stamp in the same way again.